gprMax/gprMax/docs/source/benchmarking.rst

 NVIDIA GPUs
 -----------

-The performance metric used is to measure the throughput of the solver:
+The performance metric used to measure the throughput of the solver is:

 .. math::